DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-4. Claims 2-21 are rejected under 35 U.S.C.
-101 because the claimed invention recites an abstract idea without significantly more.
-Using the language in claim(s) 2 to illustrate, the limitations of attempting to fill the first order with an active order; when the first order cannot be filled, searching the plurality of orders for at least one counter order for the security that is expired and unfilled and at least one respective trader among the plurality of traders, querying the at least one respective trader for interest in the security by transmitting an encrypted message over the network connection circuit using onion routing to obscure source and a destination of the query message…; preventing a negotiation between a trader associated with the first order and a trader associated with the at least one counter order for the security until the first order is filled; filling the first order with the at least one respective trader; and suppressing evidence that the first order is filled, as drafted, is a process that, under its broadest reasonable interpretation, covers certain methods of organizing human activity, in particular, fundamental economic practices, but for the recitation of generic computer components.
+Using the language in claim(s) 2 to illustrate, the limitations of attempting to fill the first order with an active order; when the first order cannot be filled, searching the plurality of orders in the database and received from the order data integration model (ODIM) for at least one counter order for the security that is expired and unfilled and at least one respective trader among the plurality of traders; querying the at least one respective trader for interest in the security by transmitting an encrypted message over the network connection circuit; facilitating the execution without a negotiation between the first market participant and the second market participant; suppressing evidence that the at least one counter order matches the first order, filling the first order with the at least one respective trader; and suppressing evidence that the first order is filled, wherein suppressing comprises an action selected from the group consisting of: encrypting an information transmission, using onion routing, obscuring a source of an information transmission, obscuring a destination of an information transmission, as drafted, is a process that, under its broadest reasonable interpretation, covers certain methods of organizing human activity, in particular, fundamental economic practices, but for the recitation of generic computer components.
 The claims as a whole recite a method of organizing human activity.

-The claimed invention allows for searching a plurality of orders in a database for a counter order that is expired and unfilled after attempting to match an order with an active order, filling the first order with the at least one respective trader; and suppressing evidence that the first order was filled, which is a fundamental economic practice.
-The mere nominal recitation of a network connection circuit communicatively coupled with a plurality of computer systems corresponding with a plurality of traders, a database storing a plurality of orders, at least one processor configured to perform a plurality of operations, a first computer system of the plurality of computer systems, do not take the claim out of the methods of organizing human activity grouping.
+The mere nominal recitation of a network connection circuit communicatively coupled with a plurality of computer systems corresponding with a plurality of traders, an order management system (OMS) data integration module (ODIM) interfaced with each of the plurality of computer systems; a database storing a plurality of orders, at least one processor configured to perform a plurality of operations, a first computer system of the plurality of computer systems, do not take the claim out of the methods of organizing human activity grouping.
 Thus, under step 2A, prong one of the Patent Eligibility Guidance (PEG), the claims recite an abstract idea.

 Under Step 2A, prong two of the PEG, this judicial exception is not integrated into a practical application.
-In particular, the claims only recite the additional elements— a database, a network connection circuit communicatively coupled with a plurality of computer systems corresponding with a plurality of traders, at least one processor configured to perform a plurality of operations, and a first computer system.
-The network connection circuit communicatively coupled with plurality of computer systems, at least one processor, a database, a first computer are recited at a high-level of generality (i.e., a generic processor performing a generic computer functions of receiving a first order, attempting to fill the first order with an active order, when the first order cannot be filled, searching the plurality of orders in the database for at least one counter order for the security that is expired and unfilled and at least one respective trader among the plurality of traders, querying the at least one respective trader for interest in the security; preventing a negotiation…; suppressing evidence…; filling the first order…; suppressing evidence that the first order was filled…) such that they amount to no more than mere instructions to apply the exception using generic computer components (see MPEP 2106.05(f)).
+In particular, the claims only recite the additional elements— a network connection circuit communicatively coupled with a plurality of computer systems, an order management system (OMS) data integration module (ODIM) interfaced with each of the plurality of computer systems; a database; at least one processor configured to perform a plurality of operations, a first computer system of the plurality of computer systems.
+The additional elements are recited at a high-level of generality (i.e., a generic processor performing a generic computer functions of receiving a first order, attempting to fill the first order with an active order, when the first order cannot be filled, searching the plurality of orders in the database that are received the ODIM for at least one counter order…; querying the at least one respective trader for interest in the security; facilitating the execution without negotiation…; suppressing evidence…; filling the first order…; suppressing evidence that the first order was filled…; wherein suppressing comprises an action from group consisting of: encrypting information transmission, using onion routing, obscuring a source of an information transmission, obscuring a destination of transmission) such that they amount to no more than mere instructions to apply the exception using generic computer components (see MPEP 2106.05(f)).

 The storing of a plurality of orders that are expired and unfilled and identification of a plurality of respective traders in a database and receiving a first order from a first computer system steps/functions are recited at a high level of generality (i.e., as a general means of storing data in memory and receiving data from a computer).
 Storing data in a database and receiving data from a computer are forms of insignificant extra-solution activity –see MPEP 2106.05(g).
 Accordingly, these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
-The claims are directed to an abstract idea.

 Furthermore, under Step 2B of the 2019 PEG, the additional elements found to be insignificant extra-solution activities under step 2A prong two, are re-evaluated to determine if the elements are more than what is well-understood, routine and conventional activity in the field.
 Here, the Specification does not provide any indication that the database storing a plurality of orders that are expired or unfilled are anything other than generic computer components and the Versata Dev.
 Group, Inc., and OIP court decisions cited in MPEP 2106.05[d][ii] indicate that the mere storing and retrieving information in memory are well-understood, routine, and conventional functions when they are claimed in a merely generic manner (as they are here).
 Similarly, the Specification does not provide any indication that the receiving a first order from a first computer system is performed using anything other than a generic computer and the Symantec, TLI Communications, OIP Techs, and buySafe court decisions cited in MPEP 2106.05[d][ii] indicate that the mere receiving and transmitting of data over a network is a well-understood, routine, and conventional function when it is claimed in a merely generic manner (as it is here).
 Accordingly, a conclusion that the storing and retrieving, and receiving a first order from a first computer system limitations are well understood, routine, and conventional activities is supported under Berkheimer Option 2.

-In addition, under Step 2B of the 2019 PEG, the additional elements of using a processor configured to perform the operation of suppressing evidence, the suppressing comprising using an onion router is a well-understood, routine and conventional activity and the following publications demonstrate the well-understood, routine, and conventional nature of the additional element:
+In addition, under Step 2B of the 2019 PEG, the additional elements of using a processor configured to perform the operation of suppressing evidence, the suppressing comprising an action of using an onion router is a well-understood, routine and conventional activity and the following publications demonstrate the well-understood, routine, and conventional nature of the additional element:

 Dingledine et al. "Tor: The Second-Generation Onion Router;" June 2004.